 Each Member of Congress has the privilege of submitting one piece of artwork from their district to be displayed for one year in a tunnel leading to the U.S. Capitol.
 It is an honor to be able to promote this program so that the many talented high school students in our 20th Congressional District might be recognized for their artistic endeavors.

 Each high school may submit up to three entries from their students.
-Submissions must be received no later than 11:00 PM on Thursday, April 27, 2023, at my Albany District Office at 19 Dove Street, Suite 302 in Albany or at my Saratoga Springs District Office at 433 Broadway, Suite 201 in Saratoga Springs.
+Submissions must be received no later than 5:00 PM on Thursday, April 27, 2023, at my Albany District Office at 19 Dove Street, Suite 302 in Albany or at my Saratoga Springs District Office at 433 Broadway, Suite 201 in Saratoga Springs.

 All entries are subject to the following restrictions, which have been recently updated: